Reckless Driving Attorney

 “Driving with a wanton or willful disregard for the safety of persons or property”, or other terms similar to these, is how state laws usually define reckless driving.

-If you or someone you know have been charged with reckless driving, it is highly recommended that you seek the assistance of a criminal defense attorney who has plenty of experience handling such cases.
-Attorney Diana Whipkey Young has been defending the rights of those cited with traffic violations for over 30 years.
+If you or someone you know has been charged with reckless driving, it is highly recommended that you seek the assistance of a reckless driving attorney who has plenty of experience handling such cases.
+Criminal Law Attorney Diana Whipkey Young has been defending the rights of those cited with traffic violations for over 30 years.
 Call her office today at 770-795-9596 to set up a consultation.